semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 - **TypeScript Modules**: Use `.ts` extension, organize by feature/component
 - **Test Files**: Co-locate test files with source using `.test.ts` suffix
 - **Mesh Resources**: Follow mesh resource naming conventions from @/flow-ontology/alpha/_node-data/_next/flow-ontology-alpha.trig
 - **Constants**: Use UPPER_SNAKE_CASE for constants, especially for reserved names

 ### Code Style

 - **Formatting**: Use Deno's built-in formatter (`deno fmt`)
 - **Linting**: Use Deno's built-in linter (`deno lint`)
+  - If using any is actually clearer than not using it, it's okay, just add the // deno-lint-ignore comment
 - **Line Length**: 100 characters maximum
 - **Indentation**: 2 spaces (TypeScript standard)
 - **Semicolons**: Required (TypeScript best practice)